-Katy Beinart is an interdisciplinary artist who works mainly with installation, public art and performance.
+Katy Beinart is an interdisciplinary artist whose works include installation, public art and performance.
 For more information about her practice and background, see About and for CV info and press see CV & Contact page.

-This website has an archive of projects & works, some links to writing and a list below of (recent) past, present and future events, exhibitions, talks and publications.
+This website has an archive of projects & works, some links to her writing and a list below of (recent) past, present and future events, exhibitions, talks and publications.

-Katy is currently completing a practice-based PhD at the Bartlett, University College London, which brings together her interests in public art practices, urban regeneration, migration and heritage.
+Katy is currently completing a practice-based PhD at the Bartlett, University College London, which brings together her interests in public art practices, urban regeneration, migration and heritage - and salt.
 To find out more, see the Salted Earth page.

 Current and forthcoming: